skills/secure-repository-supply-chain/.github/steps/4-dependabot-versions.md

 _Nicely done!_ :partying_face:

-You now have automated the process for Dependabot to alert you to problems with your dependencies and to create pull requests to update them to secure versions!
+You now have automated the process for Dependabot to alert you to vulnerabilities with your dependencies and to create pull requests to update them to secure versions!
 At this point, you only need to review the pull request and then merge it to stay on top of security problems with Dependencies.

 The security updates feature helps automate the process to resolve alerts, but what about just keeping up-to-date with version updates?
 We can also automate pull request generation for updated versions of dependencies using the Dependabot version updates feature.